holunda-io/camunda-bpm-taskpool/docs/developer-guide/project-setup.md

 WARNING: This operation requires special permissions.

-We use gitflow for development (see http://nvie.com/posts/a-successful-git-branching-model/[A successful git branching model] for more details).
+We use gitflow for development (see [A successful git branching model](http://nvie.com/posts/a-successful-git-branching-model/) for more details).
 You could use gitflow with native git commands, but then you would have to change the versions in the poms manually.
-Therefore, we use the https://github.com/aleksandr-m/gitflow-maven-plugin/[mvn gitflow plugin], which handles this and other things nicely.
+Therefore, we use the [mvn gitflow plugin](https://github.com/aleksandr-m/gitflow-maven-plugin/), which handles this and other things nicely.

 You can build a release with: